ISO Certification For Non-Profits

 Regular Audits and Reviews

-1. Conduct Periodic Audits: Regularly review your processes to ensure ongoing compliance with ISO standards.
+• Schedule Periodic Audits: Conduct regular internal and external audits to ensure ongoing compliance with ISO standards.

 Employee Training and Awareness

-1. Continuous Learning: Provide ongoing training to staff and volunteers to keep them informed about ISO standards and best practices.
+• Continuous Training: Provide ongoing training to keep employees and volunteers informed about ISO requirements.

 Examples of iso certification for non-profits